-I read Graham Swift's Last Orders after I returned to Australia in the late 1990s and it made me feel homesick, for England and English pubs.
+I read Graham Swift's Last Orders after I returned to Australia in the late 1990s.
+And it left me feeling homesick for England and English pubs.

-It opens with four men meeting in a Bermondsey pub after the recent death of their mutual friend, Jack Dodd.
-Over pints and whiskeys, the men agree to carry out his last wishes, Jack's 'last orders' if you like, to scatter his ashes into the sea.
+The book opens with four men drinking in a Bermondsey pub after their friend Jack Dodd's death.
+Over pints and whiskeys, the men agree to carry out his last wishes, Jack's "last orders", if you like, to scatter his ashes into the sea.

-It is a male-dominated tale, the principal characters are all hard-drinking men, as was Dodd.
-Like One Day in the Life of Ivan Denisovich by Aleksandr Solzhenitsyn, the narrative of Last Orders spans a single day, the drive from the Bermondsey pub to the seaside at Margate.
+It is a male-dominated tale — the principal characters are all hard-drinking men, as was Dodd.
+Like One Day in the Life of Ivan Denisovich by Aleksandr Solzhenitsyn, Last Orders spans a single day, the drive from the Bermondsey pub to the seaside at Margate.
 But each character has flashbacks along the way, recounting and reappraising their relationship with Dodd.
-And through this, we learn more about the friends, Dodd, and others in his life.
+And through this, we learn more about Dodd's friends, Dodd, and others in his life.

-Sam Jordison in his Booker club article for The Guardian (July 2012) dismissed the criticism as "Booker-bashing".
+Sam Jordison dismissed the criticism as "Booker-bashing" in his Booker club article for The Guardian (July 2012).
 However, Jordinson goes on to describe Last Orders as a "fairly unassuming prize winner".
-His problem with the book is its vernacular, starting with the first sentence, "It aint like your regular sort of day."
-For Jordison, the book read "a bit cor-blimey-guvnor", perhaps as if written by Dick Van Dyke.
+His problem with the book is the vernacular, starting with the first sentence, "It aint like your regular sort of day."
+For Jordison, the book read "a bit cor-blimey-guvnor", as if co-written by Dick Van Dyke.

 LOVE WRITING REVIEWS?